Nancy Illman On Books And Writing

 Written by Taylor Dibbert

 Taylor Dibbert is a writer, journalist, and poet in Washington, DC.
-"Rescue Dog," his fifth book, was published in May.
+"Takoma," his sixth book, is due out in January.